conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 tasks in an **agentic way**.

 ## Why should I use it?
-The integration of Conan with the MCP server offers several compelling advantages, particularly for developers working with C and C++ dependencies and AI development tools:
+The integration of Conan with MCP offers several compelling advantages, particularly for developers working with C and C++ dependencies and AI development tools:

 ### Enhanced Automation and Efficiency